 - Turn the dough out onto a floured board.

-- Cut the dough into 4-5 equal-sized biscuits and place on the greased pan.
+- Cut the dough into four to five equal-sized biscuits and place them on the greased pan.

 - Bake for 12-15 minutes, or until lightly golden.